Taiwan leader cites threat of Chinese ‘cognitive warfare’

 Since Pelosi’s trip to Taipei, there have been at least two other congressional visits and several by governors of U.S. states, all of which China has condemned.
 The U.S. also sent a pair of guided missile cruisers through the strait in defiance of China’s claims that the waterway, one of the busiest in the world, belongs to it entirely.

-Responding Tuesday to the U.S. arms sale, China’s Defense Ministry accused Washington of “making trouble,” adding, “We demand that the U.S. side immediately withdraw the above-mentioned arms sales plan to Taiwan and immediately cease military ties between the U.S. and Taiwan.”
+Responding Tuesday to the U.S. arms sale, China’s Defense Ministry accused the U.S. of “making trouble,” adding, “We demand that the U.S. side immediately withdraw the above-mentioned arms sales plan to Taiwan and immediately cease military ties between the U.S. and Taiwan.”

 “The Chinese People’s Liberation Army continues to train and prepare for war, and will resolutely thwart any interference by an external force and separatist ‘Taiwan independence’ plots,” the ministry said in a statement posted on its website.